 North Carolina weather is known for its mix of extremes.
 These can take quite a toll on your home, especially by causing leaks and cracks in your foundation.
 The weakest part of the foundation in any house is where the wall and floor meet.
 The walls are installed over what is known as the footer before the floor is poured, causing cold seams where the concrete has voids.
 The floor also shrinks when it cures, causing gaps between these separate parts.
 The force of groundwater is so strong that it can seep in through these spaces, oftentimes resulting in serious flooding.

 2) Wall Seepage

 When water seeps down into the ground, either through the soil or out a downspout, the first part of your home that it comes in contact with is your foundation walls.
 Existing waterproofing membranes break down over time, making your home susceptible to seepage.
 Concrete is a very porous material and is capable of absorbing large amounts of water.
 When a block of concrete is in contact with water for an extended period of time, it will lose its structural strength.

 Whether they are on the wall or the floor, basement cracks pose a serious structural threat to your home.
 Cracks, even those from the normal settling of the foundation, indicating that water is flowing under your foundation and eroding the soil around your home.

 This white powdery substance results from a chemical unfolding of the foundation.
 In places where the efflorescence occurs, the wall actually begins to flake away.
 This is most noticeable where the walls have been painted.
 In these places, the paint will peel or flake away from the wall, exposing the foundation damage.

-How Do I Get These Issues Fixed in my Creedmoor Basement?
+How Do I Prevent Water Damage in My Basement?

 The only effective way to relieve the pressure and to stop water infiltrating is by installing our Dual Pressure Relief System.